Particular/docs.particular.net/nservicebus/hosting/critical-errors.md

 partial: default

-Once the cause of a critical error is resolved, the system will continue processing where it left off.
 Often, critical errors are transient (e.g. a database was temporarily unavailable).
-An immediate retry can be successful in these cases.
+An immediate retry can be successful in these cases where the system will continue processing where it.

 However, sometimes, critical errors are persistent.

 ## How do I deal with persistent critical errors?

 When a critical error persists, it is often unknown if the issue is recoverable.
 [Stopping the endpoint](#how-do-i-deal-with-persistent-critical-errors-stopping-the-endpoint) along with [terminating and restarting the process](#how-do-i-deal-with-persistent-critical-errors-terminate-and-restart-the-process) is recommended.

-### Stopping the endpoint
+### Stop the endpoint

 [Microsoft Generic Host's](/nservicebus/hosting/extensions-hosting.md) `IHostApplicationLifetime.Stop` method stops the NServiceBus endpoint gracefully.